unravelin/ravelinjs/README.md

 The device ID in the `ravelinDeviceId` cookie or returned by `ravelin.core.id()` should be treated as an opaque string.
-Do not attempt to parse or validate the format of the ID as we may change it without warning in future.
+Do not attempt to parse or validate the format of the ID as we may change it without warning in the future.

 ### `ravelin.encrypt.card(card: object): object`